 This could be:

-• paying a ‘recovery fee’ to criminals who promise to recover money lost in a previous scam.
-If you have been a previous victim of a scam, you can be targeted.
+- paying a fee to recover money lost in a previous scam.
+If you've already been the victim of a previous scam you can be targeted

 Criminals will use different ways to contact you.
 This can be email, text message, a phone call, social media or a mix of two or more to build trust.
 Always be cautious and think about how you can check that the person, organisation or opportunity is genuine.